 The arboretum, Kelimutu’s mini jungle, can be an alternative exit route from the mountain peak.
 Climbing back down, anyone with a keen interest in Botany should go to this route.

 The conservation preserves some endemic trees.
 Among them a begonia tree called Uta onga (Begonia kelimutunesis) and a tree called Turuwara (Rhondodenron renschianum).
-There are also other 79 types of plant to learn, spend at least two hours to explore them all.
+There are also other 79 types of plant to learn, spend at least two hours exploring them all.

 Residents surrounding the national park is a tribal society.
 Traditional houses made from wood still dominating the village.
 The traditional lifestyle mainly centered around farming and raising livestock.
 Unfortunately, some parts of the village still lack electricity and plumbing.